Abovyan: Education

 As of 2015, Abovyan has 10 public education schools, 9 kindergartens and 2 state intermediate colleges.

 2 major science institutions and research centres are located in Abovyan: the Republican Hospital of tuberculosis, and the Institute of Biological Microbes of the Armenian National Academy of Sciences.

-The town has musical academy as well as an arts school.
+The town has a musical academy as well as an arts school.

+The town is home to the headquarters of AbovAcademy.com, named as homage to Khachatur Abovyan, the largest technology career center and tutoring program in the Province of Kotayk.

 Sport

 FC Kotayk founded in 1955, is one of the oldest football clubs in Armenia who represented Abovyan until 2005.
 Like many other football clubs in the country, FC Kotayk was forced to default from the Armenian football league and consequently from professional football in 2005, due to financial difficulties.

 The short-lived King Delux FC represented the town in a single season of the Armenian First League in 2012–13 before going defunct.

+It is now home to FC Noah, who in 2025 were crowned the 2024–25 Armenian Premier League Champions.

-The town is home to the Abovyan City Stadium opened in 1966 with a seating capacity of 3,946, as well as the Gagik Tsaurkyan Sports and Cultural Centre.
+The town is home to the Vahagn Tumasyan Stadium opened in 1966 with a seating capacity of 3,100.